dullhunk/book/computinged/getting-started.md

 You can also demonstrate the breadth of computing by building cross-curricular links via music, physics and geography etc

-* Music [http://sonic-pi.net](Sonic Pi) is a live coding music sythesiser and see [Getting Started With Sonic Pi](https://www.raspberrypi.org/learning/getting-started-with-sonic-pi/)
+* **Music** [http://sonic-pi.net](Sonic Pi) is a live coding music sythesiser and see [Getting Started With Sonic Pi](https://www.raspberrypi.org/learning/getting-started-with-sonic-pi/)

+* **Art** using computer generated imagery

-* Physics of sound with Audacity http://www.audacityteam.org and of course, Rockets too
+* **Physics** of sound with Audacity http://www.audacityteam.org and of course, Rockets too

-* Geography:  Weather station https://www.raspberrypi.org/learning/weather-station-guide and https://www.raspberrypi.org/education/weather-station/
+* **Geography**  Weather station https://www.raspberrypi.org/learning/weather-station-guide and https://www.raspberrypi.org/education/weather-station/

 ## Computing without computers